05 Feb Stupid, Lazy and Crazy

 No, it was not one of those events when the speaker is shy but then gets a standing ovation.
 I was not perfect but I did it.
 The speech was a conclusion of the first chapter of my personal growth.
 I learned new skills, gained confidence, and most importantly I accepted myself.
 I wanted to conclude the journey.

 I went on the stage thinking about giving away the last thing that I have, without expecting anything in return.
 My story.

 I gave a speech on 29.01.2020, at D18 Cafe in Budapest.
 You can watch the video here:

 We are all different.
 We come from different schools, families, cultures.
 Some of us have savings and some debt.
 We all look and think differently.
 We also have different types of brains.

-For those differences, we all get bullied at least once in our life, including myself.
+For those differences, we all get bullied at least once in our life, including me.
 I was bullied for my brain.
-Many people call him: lazy, stupid, and crazy (there is even book about it!).
+Many people call him: lazy, stupid, and crazy (there is even a book about it!).

 I would talk to him like that: